 d.
-WI Apprenticeship LEADERS initiative
+Apprenticeship LEADERs

-Josh reported more than 50 stakeholders from all sectors will participate.
+Owen reported more than 50 stakeholders from all sectors will participate.
 The application period is still open.
 The application is available through the BAS website.
 The Bureau encourages all stakeholders to apply, if they have not done so.
-The committee asked what is expected of participants.
-Josh replied that participants can choose their involvement, from allowing the Bureau to use their logo for outreach to co-presenting at industry roundtables.
+Participants can choose their involvement, from allowing the Bureau to use their logo for outreach to co-presenting at industry roundtables.